22Navya/librarymanagement-master/README.md

 ![doctor snap](https://github.com/sumitkumar1503/librarymanagement/blob/master/static/screenshots/bookissued.png?raw=true)
 --- -->
 ## Functions
-### Admin
+### librarian
-- Create Admin account and Login.
+- Create librarian account and Login.
 - Can Add, View, Book
-- Can Issue Book (added by Admin) to registered student.
+- Can Issue Book (added by librarian) to registered student.
 - Can view Issued book with issued date and expiry date.
 - Can view Fine (10 rupees for each day after expiry date).
-- Can View Students that are registered into system.
+- Can View member that are registered into system.

-### Student
+### member
 - Create account and Login.
 - Can view their issued book only with expiry date and fine(if there any otherwise 0)
 ---